Introduction

 Accessories with Crosshairs for Telescopes

 Crosshairs are purposefully included in some telescope attachments.
-It is not simple like pelican 1535 or 1510.
+It is not simple as pelican 1535 or 1510.
 These are used in your telescope to center an item.
 Let’s see-

 Finderscope